Last updated: August 2023

 Make the switch with Electric Radiators Direct

 Compared to gas, electric heaters have a variety of energy efficient features that will help you manage your heating system more effectively.
 With more control over your energy usage, you’ll be able to reduce running costs in no time.
-If you’re ready to upgrade your system, we have an extensive range of super efficient radiators that offer intelligent, energy-saving features.
-Start cutting the cost of your heating bills today with Electric Radiators Direct.
+If you’re ready to upgrade your system, we have an extensive range of efficient radiators and infrared heaters that offer intelligent, energy-saving features.
+Use our handy radiator calculator to find the perfect size, or get in touch for a no obligation free quote and start cutting the cost of your heating bills today.

 ✓ The overall cost of getting rid of your gas central heating will depend on several factors: house size, boiler age, and the amount of pipes and radiators in your property.